reidmorrison/symmetric-encryption/README.md

 Submit an issue ticket to request any of the following features:

 * Ability to entirely disable encryption for a specific environment.
-  Symmetric::Encryption.encrypt() would return the supplied data without encrypting it and Symmetric::Encryption.decrypt() would return the supplied data without decrypting it
+  SymmetricEncryption.encrypt() would return the supplied data without encrypting it and SymmetricEncryption.decrypt() would return the supplied data without decrypting it

 * Support for automatically compressing data prior to encrypting it when the data exceeds some predefined size.
 And automatically decompressing the data